jtarrio/jtweb/README.md

 system that will take care of managing subscriptions and sending the emails.
 So far, only Mailerlite is supported.

+There is an experimental, optional commenting system.
+It requires you to run a server and stores its data in a SQL database.
+It will be documented at a later date, when its design is more stable.

 Note: I built this for my personal site, [jacobo.tarrio.org](https://jacobo.tarrio.org) and my newsletters, [A Folla](https://folla.gal) and [Coding Sheet](https://coding-sheet.org).